srvrco/getssl/README.md

 Within the **working directory** is a config file, getssl.cfg which is a simple bash file containing variables, an example of which is

 ```
-# uncomment and modify any variables you need
+# Uncomment and modify any variables you need
-# The staging server is best for testing
+# The staging server is best for testing (hence set as default)
 CA="https://acme-staging.api.letsencrypt.org"
 # This server issues full certificates, however has rate limits
 #CA="https://acme-v01.api.letsencrypt.org"

 AGREEMENT="https://letsencrypt.org/documents/LE-SA-v1.0.1-July-27-2015.pdf"

-#set an email address associated with your account
+# Set an email address associated with your account - generally set at account level rather than domain.
-ACCOUNT_EMAIL="me@example.com"
+#ACCOUNT_EMAIL="me@example.com"
 ACCOUNT_KEY_LENGTH=4096

-#The default directory for all your certs to be stored within ( in subdirectories by domain name )
-WORKING_DIR=~/.getssl
+ACCOUNT_KEY="/home/andy/.getssl/account.key"

-# the command needed to reload apache / gninx or whatever you use
+# The command needed to reload apache / nginx or whatever you use
 #RELOAD_CMD=""
-#The time period within which you want to allow renewal of a certificate - this prevents hitting some of the rate limits.
+# The time period within which you want to allow renewal of a certificate - this prevents hitting some of the rate limits.
 RENEW_ALLOW="30"

+# openssl config file.
+The default should work in most cases.
+SSLCONF="/usr/lib/ssl/openssl.cnf"

-#Use the following 3 variables if you want to validate via DNS
+# Use the following 3 variables if you want to validate via DNS
 #VALIDATE_VIA_DNS="true"
 #DNS_ADD_COMMAND=
 #DNS_DEL_COMMAND=
+# If your DNS-server needs extra time to make sure your DNS changes are readable by the ACME-server (time in seconds)
+#DNS_EXTRA_WAIT=60

 ```

 then, within the **working directory** there will be a folder for each certificate (based on it's domain name).
 Within that folder will be a config file (again called getssl.cfg).
 An example of which is;

 ```
-# uncomment and modify any variables you need
+# Uncomment and modify any variables you need
 # The staging server is best for testing
 #CA="https://acme-staging.api.letsencrypt.org"
 # This server issues full certificates, however has rate limits